unni-krishnan-95/copy/_posts/2016-09-26-over-the-wire-natas3.md

 <? } ?>
 ```

-After examining the code we can see that we are working with [$\_COOKKIE](http://www.w3schools.com/php/php_cookies.asp), so this is something that we can control.
-But, another varialbe that stands out is __$maxid__ which is set to 640.
+After examining the code we can see that we are working with [$\_COOKIE](http://www.w3schools.com/php/php_cookies.asp), so this is something that we can control.
+But, another variable that stands out is __$maxid__ which is set to 640.
 During the __createID__ function it takes in the username, and assigns it to a random integer between 1-640.
 It then initializes it as a [session\_id](http://php.net/manual/en/function.session-id.php).

-We can assime that __PHPSESSID__ is the assigned value from __session\_id__... so, this means that there is 1 session ID that is allocated to tbe the "admin" session ID.
+We can assume that __PHPSESSID__ is the assigned value from __session\_id__... so, this means that there is 1 session ID that is allocated to the the "admin" session ID.
 Let's fire up [Burp](https://portswigger.net/burp/), initiate our proxy and __Login__ without any credentials to see if we can capture a __PHPSESSID__ in our Interceptor.

 <a href="/images/natas18-2.PNG"><img src="/images/natas18-2.PNG"></a>